TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 In the game, players craft weapons by combining individual parts, such as a dagger head with a small hilt or a rake head with a long pole to create a pike.
 This system allows for creative combinations, making the crafting process increasingly engaging as more options become available.
 I drew inspiration from this design, particularly the flexibility it offers in crafting unique, custom weapons.
 According to the [documentation](https://mountandblade.fandom.com/wiki/Weapon_crafting) (Mount & Blade Fandom, 2025), this flexibility leads to a satisfying experience for players who take pride in their personalized creations.

 ![M&B Image](https://raw.githubusercontent.com/TransgenderQueen/Final-Major-Project/refs/heads/main/Development%20commentary/M%26B%20img.webp)
+*Figure 1 - An example of weapons made in Bannerlord.*

 I aim to incorporate a similar crafting system in my own game, focusing on combining different weapon components like blades and handles.
 However, unlike *Bannerlord II*, I do not plan to replicate the tiered weapon system or cosmetic elements, as I believe alternative mechanics will work better for my specific design.